-Band 2 Who is awarded this priority Who awards priority People who are owed the Homeless Prevention Duty BMBC Housing Options People awarded Health Priority 2 Berneslai Homes People awarded high social and welfare priority Berneslai Homes People living in homes with significant disrepair (Unsafe Home/lacking essential services) Berneslai Homes Households that are severely but non-statutory overcrowded (lounge not included as a sleeping space) Berneslai Homes People needing an adapted property and which cannot reasonably be made to their existing home.
+Band 2 Who is awarded this priority Who awards priority People who are owed the Homeless Prevention Duty BMBC Housing Options People awarded Health Priority 2 Berneslai Homes People awarded high social and welfare priority Berneslai Homes People living in homes with significant disrepair (Unsafe Home/lacking essential services) Berneslai Homes Households that are severely but non-statutory overcrowded.
+Berneslai Homes People needing an adapted property and which cannot reasonably be made to their existing home.
 Berneslai Homes Former armed forces personnel (including surviving partner) in need of social housing.
 Berneslai Homes People living in rented accommodation and under occupying by 2 or more bedrooms and downsizing Berneslai Homes